anubhav7747/Notes/Data Science and Analytics/Assignment 01.md

 **Importance of Machine Learning in Data Analysis** Machine learning is a method of data analysis that automates analytical model building.
-It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns, and make decisions with minimal human intervention⁵.
+It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns, and make decisions with minimal human intervention.
 Here's why it's important:

 - **Automation**: Machine learning can automate large-scale data analysis, making the process more efficient and less time-consuming.
 - **Predictive Capabilities**: Machine learning algorithms can predict future outcomes based on historical data.
 This predictive nature enhances data analysis techniques.